s888n/miniRT/README.md

-# miniRT is simple Raytracer in c;
+# miniRT is simple Raytracer in C